Verification and continuous subfloor void monitoring

 New housing development requires environmental monitoring to meet NHBC standards

-Ground-Gas Solutions (GGS) was commissioned by Peter Brett Associates to carry out verification of a large scale building project.
+Ground-Gas Solutions (GGS) was commissioned by a large engineering company to carry out verification of a large scale building project.
 The new housing development was planned on being built on potentially contaminated ground; therefore installation of a gas resistant membrane was required on all building plots.

 After some investigation, it was discovered that the site was part of a sand and ballast pit from the early 1900s, which later became a landfill with predominately clay fill.
 Since being backfilled in the 1950s, the site had been levelled and used as an open public space.